Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

 Our evaluation of ERA5 teleconnections (figures \ref{fig:mjo_z500_composites} and \ref{fig:mjo_index_composites}) is qualitatively consistent with previous studies that have described the impact of the MJO on the NAO, PNA, and PVORTEX \citep[e.g.][]{cassou2008intraseasonal,lin2009observed, garfinkel2012observed,seo2012global, garfinkel2014impact, barnes2019tropospheric, lee2019enso, wang2020mjo, roberts2023euro}.
 In particular, ERA5 geopotential height anomalies in the Euro-Atlantic sector that occur 15 days after MJO phases 3 and 7 (figure \ref{fig:mjo_z500_composites}) project onto the positive and negative phases of the NAO, respectively (figure \ref{fig:mjo_index_composites}).
-Uncalibrated IFS reforecasts also simulate an NAO response to the MJO, but the lagged composites constructed from 100 forecast members are weaker than estimates based on ERA5 data (figures \ref{fig:mjo_z500_composites} and \ref{fig:mjo_index_composites}).
+Uncalibrated IFS reforecasts also simulate an NAO response to the MJO, but the lagged composites constructed from 100 forecast members are much weaker than estimates based on ERA5 data (figures \ref{fig:mjo_z500_composites} and \ref{fig:mjo_index_composites}).
+In the Euro-Atlantic domain, the RMS amplitude of gepotential height anomalies 15 days after MJO phases 3 and 7 are higher in calibrated forecasts (9.3 m and 8.8 m) compared to uncalibrated forecasts (7.9 and 7.4 m), but both are substantially lower than ERA5 estimates (15.4 m and 19.9 m).
 However, consistent with our discussion of ERA5-based sample statistics, there is considerable sampling uncertainty in NAO, PNA, and PVORTEX composites constructed from daily data such that 100-member IFS composites are within the 95\% confidence limits of ERA5 composites for all indices and MJO phases/lags (figure \ref{fig:mjo_index_composites}).
 Similarly, ERA5-based composites lie within the distribution of uncalibrated IFS estimates based on a single member from each forecast start date (figure \ref{fig:mjo_index_composites}).
 From this comparison it is clear that more start dates and/or longer composite averaging periods are required to robustly detect differences between IFS and ERA5 MJO teleconnections.